Azmahds/rshell/README.md

    The inheritance classes from the base class will be the Connector and Token subclass.
 Both of these classes will contain virtual functions as well as a char** variable to keep track of what token or connector is inside of their respective class.
 The connector class will have aditional pointers to its left and right hand tokens.
-   Inheriting from the token class will be the Exit subclass.
-This subclass will contain a run function that executes the commands from the tokens class.
+   Inheriting from the token class will be the Exit subclass and the TestClass subclass.
+This Exit subclass will contain a run function that exits the whole program when it is called.
+We also implemented a Test class that inherts from the Token class.
+   This class is responsible for executing the `test` and `[]` commands using `stat`.
+This class only takes into account for three flags `-e, -f, and -d`.
 Lastly there will be three inheritance classes for the connector class.
 The first one is the AND subclass, which will have a run funtion that compares the left command and right command to see which command should be run in which order.
    The second one is the OR subclass, which will have a run function that compares the left and right commands to see which command should be executed.
 Finally, there is the SEMICOLON subclass.
 This subclass will just execute every command after itself, using its own run function.
+All these classes are executed by calling the run function on the root of the tree that we build.
+We build a tree to take into account precedences.

    ## PROTOTYPES/RESEARCH
    `fork()`    - The process for creating a child process that runs alongside the parent process.
 Returns an integer value.